 Dear Friends and Family,

-Usually every year you get a photo of our three beautiful daughters.
+Usually, every year you get a photo of our three beautiful daughters.
 This year you get me and the dog.
 As the girls got older, they got more resistant to posing for our Christmas card photo.
 Last year, I employed motherly guilt to compel their cooperation.
 This year I decided to let it go.
-After all, sooner or later every tradition has to evolve.
-I thought that this one would last at least until somebody got married, but my projections were wrong.
+After all, sooner or later, every tradition has to evolve.
+I thought this one would last at least until somebody married, but my projections were wrong.
 At least the dog was still in — I guess he recognizes who fills his food bowl.

-Going forward, I’ll miss the challenge of staging a decent family photo on a late fall afternoon.
-In the beginning, it was hard to get a picture with everyone looking at the camera.
-Recently, the tough part has been getting all three girls to agree on the winning print.
+In the future, I’ll miss the challenge of staging a decent family photo on a late fall afternoon.
+In the beginning, getting a picture with everyone looking at the camera was hard.
+Recently, the tricky part has been getting all three girls to agree on the winning print.

 Why did we struggle every year to corral three kids and a dog?
 I guess the photo was our way of sharing with you the most significant work we did all year.
-And since we don’t see each other often enough, it was a way of marking time by showing how much the girls had grown over the course of a year.
+And since we don’t see each other often enough, it was a way of marking time by showing how much the girls had grown over a year.
 Now they’ve reached ages where most of the growth happens on the inside.
-Hopefully, our paths will cross soon and you’ll get to experience these almost-fully-grown women for yourself.
+Hopefully, our paths will cross soon, and you’ll experience these almost-fully-grown women.

 So we are officially signing off with this holiday tradition.
-Here’s hoping that you — and we— come up with equally satisfying ways to stay connected, as well as some new Christmas traditions.
-We look forward to seeing your Christmas card photos for as long as you’re able to coerce your offspring.
+Here’s hoping that you — and we— come up with equally satisfying ways to stay connected and some new Christmas traditions.
+We look forward to seeing your Christmas card photos for as long as you can coerce your offspring.
 Before we know it, these people will be wrangling their own babies for Christmas card photos.
 Merry Christmas!

 I hoped our Christmas card would make people smile

-I was surprised how much the end of our tradition resonated
+I was surprised by how much the end of our tradition resonated

 The biggest surprise was how much my mailing struck a chord with people at the same stage of the parenting game.
-Two friends told me that it made them feel less guilty about not sending out their own Christmas card photos that year.
-Another friend said she had wondered about how much longer she was going to be able to get her two college-aged sons to comply with her photo request.
+Two friends told me it made them feel less guilty about not sending out their Christmas card photos that year.
+Another friend said she had wondered how much longer she would be able to get her two college-aged sons to comply with her photo request.